 "Do you remember who you were running from?"
 Graciela asked him.
 Alexander remained quiet for a moment, his brows crinkling in deep concentration before shaking his head.

-"No, I don't." he answered, a hint of frustration in his tone.
-"You were saying?"
+"No, I don't." he answered, seemingly in deep thought.

-"You ran into an alley and well, you seemed to be hurt already and so I went over to check if you were still there though I don't know why.
-Curiosity just got the better of me I suppose and I'm not somebody to forsake somebody who I think needs help.
-When I went to check if you were still there, I found you bleeding to death and unconscious and went to get help and you were brought here to my brother's clinic."
+"You ran into an alley and well, you seemed to be hurt already and so I went over to check if you were still there.
+Curiosity just got the better of me I suppose and I'm not somebody to forsake somebody who needs help.
+When I went to check if you were still there, I found you bleeding to death and unconscious.
+I went to get help after that and you were brought here to my brother's clinic."
 Graciela explained.

 "That man's your brother?"

 "Yes."
-Graciela nodded before letting out a deep breath.
+Graciela nodded, furrowing her brows as she stared at him.
 "Something troubles me though.
 Moments before I found you a man left the alley and I really do think that he has something to do with your current…condition.
 Do you remember what happened that day?"